Brisbane Queensland, Australia Travel Guide

 Go Card most economical (30% savings).
 Single paper tickets available.
 Contactless payment (debit/credit card) same fare as Go Card.

 Trains/Buses: Early morning to after midnight, reduced frequency weekends.
-CityCats: Early morning to late evening.
-CityHopper: Every THIRTY minutes, 5:30 am to midnight daily.
+CityCats: From early in the morning to late in the evening.
+CityHopper: Every HALF an hour, 5:30 am to midnight daily.

 TransLink strives for network accessibility.
 Many buses low-floor, wheelchair accessible.
 Newer trains/CityCats good access features.
 Specific info on TransLink website.